Abdul Kader Keïta

 Abdul Kader Keïta (born 6 August 1981) is an Ivorian former professional footballer who played as a winger.
-He represented the Ivory Coast national football team from 2000 to 2012.
+He represented the Ivory Coast national team from 2000 to 2012.

 Club career

 Keïta, also known as 'Popito', began his career at homeland club Africa Sports, before moving on to Tunisian Club Etoile du Sahel.
-Following spells in United Arab Emirates with Al Ain and Qatar with Al Sadd, he moved to France with Ligue 1 club OSC Lille in 2005.
+Following spells in United Arab Emirates with Al Ain and Qatar with Al Sadd, he moved to France with Ligue 1 club Lille in 2005.

 Lyon

-On 31 May 2007, Olympique Lyonnais chairman Jean-Michel Aulas revealed that the club had made bids for both Keïta and his fellow teammate Mathieu Bodmer.
+On 31 May 2007, Lyon chairman Jean-Michel Aulas revealed that the club had made bids for both Keïta and his teammate Mathieu Bodmer.

 On 16 June 2007, Lyon confirmed the signing of Keïta from Lille for €18 million, with Bodmer also moving to Lyon.
 During his two seasons at the club, he made 52 appearances in all competitions, scoring 5 goals.

 Galatasaray

 On 2 July 2009, Galatasaray officially announced that Keïta joined the Turkish club and signed a three-year contract, for €8.5 million transfer fee plus €500,000 variable.
-He scored his first goal for Galatasaray in a Europa League qualification match against Maccabi Netanya in the 5th minute.
+He scored his first goal for Galatasaray in a UEFA Europa League qualification match against Maccabi Netanya in the 5th minute.
 On 12 December, Keïta scored for Galatasaray in a 3–2 victory over Antalyaspor.

-On 18 February 2010, Keïta scored a late equalizer to secure a 1–1 away draw for Galatasaray against Atlético Madrid in the Europa League.
+On 18 February 2010, Keïta scored a late equalizer to secure a 1–1 away draw for Galatasaray against Atlético Madrid in the UEFA Europa League.
 Later, in the second leg he equalized again to make it 1–1, but Galatasaray failed to qualify.
 On 28 February, he scored the second and fourth goals in a 4–1 victory over Kasımpaşa.
 His first goal was a volley from just inside the penalty area.
 In Galatasaray's 3–0 victory over MKE Ankaragücü in March, Keïta scored the second goal as well as assisting the final goal.
 On 11 April 2010, he assisted two of Milan Baroš' goals in a 4–1 victory over Diyarbakırspor.
 A week later, he scored the first goal in a 1–2 victory over Manisaspor.